Cicera: Gameplay

 The game requires four players, each player in partnership with the player opposite.
 Each player is dealt 12 cards, with the remaining 4 laid face-up on the table.

 As in Scopa, players attempt to capture the cards displayed in the centre of the table, by playing a single card on their turn which is equal in value to one of those shown, or equal to the sum of two or more cards shown.
 Cards numbered 1 (ace) through 10 have the value of their number, whilst the court cards (Jack, Knight and King) have no set value and may only be taken by the same card of another suit.

 Play continues to the next player in an anti-clockwise direction, until all cards have been played.

 Scoring

-Points scored at the completion of a round
+At the completion of a round

 At the end of a round, each pair combine their captured cards to calculate their final score.
 Points are awarded as follows: